 As I come to Castleridge Station – another name for ranch – the postman waves as he drives by.
 Up ahead, an older man appears to be picking up the delivered mail.
 He’s friendly and has one of those warm smiles that make you want to keep doing things to make him smile.
 We share pleasantries and he tells me he owns the station, all 17,000 acres – along with his son whose house I passed.

 The trail heads up a grassy plateau where I can see Peter’s house far in the distance.
 Clouds make fanciful shadows on the dun-colored mountains.
-It’s hot, but I’m drinking more than usual – and peeing more than usual, too which is just fine.
+It’s hot, but I’m drinking more than usual – and peeing more than usual, too.

 I come to a beautiful brook, banked with brilliant yellow flowers.
 Four Japanese trampers, fancifully dressed and covered head to toe like me, are relaxing here.
 We share a few words and mostly sign language.
 I just have to take their photo, “Say Mount Fuji!”
-When I thank them in the only Japanese I know because I heard it said over and over on the train, they all laugh and thank me back.
-“Nice day!”
+When I thank them in the only Japanese I know because I heard it said over and over on the train in Tokyo years ago, they all laugh and thank me back, saying, “Nice day!”

 Just then Tom arrives and I give him half the fruit.
 He is delighted.
 Like me, he also longs for fresh food and has stuffed tomatoes and onions in his pack, plus apples he picked off a tree at the beginning of this section.

-Tomaš is 24, tall and speaks a bit like Lurch with a low monotone.
+Tomaš is 24, very tall and speaks a bit like Lurch with a low monotone.
 Like Serge who hiked with me for six days in France, I wonder why this cross-generational relationship works.
 Perhaps he wants to go slower and if he helps out a middle aged lady, he has an excuse.
-After Tekapo, he is finished with the South Island and heads to Wellington, but these days have been so good for me.
+After Tekapo, he is finished with the South Island and will head to Wellington to hike the North Island.
+These days we’ve shared have been so good for me.

-We actually don’t talk much, likely because his English is excellent but not sufficient for deeper conversations, but also because he’s so young and we don’t have a lot to say.
+We actually don’t talk much, likely because his English is excellent but not sufficient for deeper conversations.
+It might also be because he’s so young and we don’t have a lot to say.
 It suits me just fine as we are together when it matters like tomorrow crossing the Rangitata which the TA calls a ‘hazard zone.’
-Crossing is doable, but long and needs the right conditions of low flow and no rain, exactly what we have now.
+Crossing is doable, but will take a long time and needs to be done in perfect conditions of low flow and no rain, exactly what we have now.

 Tom’s ankle is better since he rested, sleeping in until 8.
-He wants to push all the way to the car park today, which makes for a long day, but is a much better place to be to get a jump on the cross.
-Though he’s also interested in climbing a small peak nearby used in The Lord of the Rings.
+He wants to push all the way to the car park today, which makes for a long day, but is a much better place to get a jump on the river cross.
+He’s also interested in climbing a small peak nearby used in The Lord of the Rings.
 Maybe we can hitch.

 Tom suggests we save the crackers and salmon to celebrate at the hut tomorrow and I’m all in.
 We find another stream to relax next to with a light breeze and no sandflies.
 Tom makes me a peanut butter wrap.